|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The hotel's most famous resident was General Douglas MacArthur and his family took up residency in 1935 the newly renovated penthouse that became known as the "MacArthur Suite".
 Between 1935 until December 1941 the MacArthur family lived in the penthouse until they evacuated Manila.
 In November 1935, Manila Hotel hosted the inauguration of the Philippine Commonwealth government.

-On December 24, 1941 Christmas Eve Americans military forces withdrew from Manila and two days later Manila was declared an "Open City" hopes of saving the city from Japanese bombing.
+On December 24, 1941 Christmas Eve Americans military forces began withdrawing from Manila and two days later declared an "Open City" hopes of saving the city from Japanese bombing.
 On January 2, 1942 Japanese forces occupied Manila and the Manila Hotel.

 During the Japanese occupation of the Philippines, occupied by the Japanese.
 During 1943, the Manila Hotel was the site establishment of the Second Philippine Republic under Philippines President Laurel José P. Laurel, a puppet government under the Japanese occupation.
 The painting "Birth of New Philippines" by Hiichiro Kawashima depicts a meeting between Japanese Prime Minister Hideki Tojo and President Laurel José P. Laurel in the Manila Hotel.